VTCSec/vtcsec.org/summit.md

 ## What are the team rules?

 Teams will have a maximum of 5 members.
 Teams can register at the event, and do not need to all be from one school.
+There is a maximum of 2 graduate students per team.

 ## How do I sign up?